 1. Make Information Easy to Access

-People want to know details such as whether they can choose full time or part time, what times they can drop their children off and pick them up, whether visits are allowed, whether you’re licensed and accredited, and what kind of daily activities the children participate in.
+People want to know details such as whether they can choose full-time or part-time, what times they can drop their children off and pick them up, whether visits are allowed, whether you’re licensed and accredited, and what kind of daily activities the children participate in.
 A web designer can often assist you in developing an accessible and appealing website.

-2. Online Child Care Marketing Ideas
+2. Online Daycare Marketing Ideas

 The more frequently you post, the better you’ll rank.
 Try to incorporate important keywords, as determined by using tools like Google Analytics, throughout your posts.
 Another idea is investing in PPC or SEO services.
-PPC are the click ads that appear next to popular sites, and SEO stands for Search Engine Optimization.
+PPC is the click ads that appear next to popular sites, and SEO stands for Search Engine Optimization.

 3. Get Creative

-When it comes to establishing marketing plans for childcare websites, sometimes it helps to think outside the box.
+When it comes to finding ways to market a daycare, sometimes it helps to think outside the box.
 Social media, for example, can be extremely helpful when it comes to connecting you to the right local audience.
 You can place Facebook ads for your business page for as little as $5.
 Use this as a way to get the word out.